 By Howard Schneider and Ann Saphir

-WASHINGTONSep 21 – The US Federal Reserve on Wednesday raised its target interest rate by three-quarters of a percentage point, to a range of 3.00%-3.25%, and new projections indicate that borrowing costs will rise down to 4.40% by the end of the year before eventually peaking at 4.60% in 2023.
+WASHINGTON, Sept 21 (Reuters) – The U.S. Federal Reserve on Wednesday raised its target interest rate by three-quarters of a percentage point, to a range of 3.00%-3.25%, and new projections indicate that Borrowing costs will advance to 4.40% by the end of the year before eventually peaking at 4.60% in 2023.

-Meanwhile, the quarterly projections of the central bank calculate a slowdown in the growth of the GDP to 0.2% this year to recover to a 1.2% expansion in 2023, well below production potential.
+Meanwhile, the central bank’s quarterly projections estimate a slowdown in GDP growth to 0.2% this year to recover to a 1.2% expansion in 2023, well below potential output.

 In addition, the entity expects the unemployment rate to rise to 3.8% this year and stand at 4.4% in 2023.
 Inflation, on the other hand, will slowly return to the Fed’s 2% target in 2025.